Is the house made of flesh?

 - Kim Possible had a building made out of cheese (and, no, it wasn't just a building ''covered'' in cheese).

-- In Rocko's Modern Life, when Rocko tells Filburt the story of Hansel and Gretel (or at least tries to), he changes the gingerbread house to one made of healthy snacks, but Heffer changes it to a house of pizza.
+- Rocko's Modern Life: In "Yarnbenders", when Rocko tells Filburt the story of Hansel and Gretel (or at least tries to), he changes the gingerbread house to one made of healthy snacks, but Heffer changes it to a house of pizza.
 They argue back and forth until Filburt declares that the house be made of fishsticks.

 - On Futurama, the Neptunians working for Robot Santa Claus beg for food despite living in gingerbread houses because "it's either food or shelter, not both."